JoarFj/argocd-demo/README.md

-# Argo CD Demo
+# Argo CD Python App Demo

-This repository contains a basic NGINX deployment and service, intended to be deployed via Argo CD on a local Kubernetes cluster using Kind (Kubernetes in Docker).
+This repository contains a simple Python Flask application, intended to be deployed via Argo CD on a local Kubernetes cluster using Kind (Kubernetes in Docker).
+It also includes a GitHub Actions CI/CD pipeline to automate image building and manifest updates.

 ## Project Structure

+- `app.py`: The Python Flask application.
+- `Dockerfile`: Defines how to build the Docker image for the Python application.
+- `.dockerignore`: Specifies files to ignore when building the Docker image.
-- `k8s/`: Contains the Kubernetes manifests for the NGINX deployment and service.
+- `k8s/`: Contains the Kubernetes manifests for the Python application deployment and service.
-- `argocd-app.yaml`: The Argo CD Application manifest that tells Argo CD how to deploy the NGINX application from this repository.
+- `argocd-app.yaml`: The Argo CD Application manifest that tells Argo CD how to deploy the Python application from this repository.
+- `.github/workflows/ci.yml`: GitHub Actions workflow for building, pushing, and updating Kubernetes manifests.

 ## Local Setup with Kind and Argo CD

-This guide will walk you through setting up a local Kubernetes cluster using Kind, installing Argo CD, and deploying the NGINX application.
+This guide will walk you through setting up a local Kubernetes cluster using Kind, installing Argo CD, and deploying the Python application.

 ### Prerequisites